guybedford/chomp/README.md

 Chomp a great option for frontend projects where the goal is getting advance task runner features, like smart caching, without complexity and overhead!

 Additionally, you get these features with 0 coding pattern changes.
-Chomp builds off of a project's established tasks without breaking them. _AKA, you can still run `npm run <task>`.
-You just don't Chomp's rich feature set!_.
+Chomp can run a project's established `package.json` scripts without breaking them. _i.e `npm run <task>` becomes `chomp <task>` and behaves the same, and further features can be opted in to as needed._

 ## Install